Milan-Jobanputra/CRUD-App-in-PHP/README.md

 For view data, Now we can create a index.php where data is dsiplay and edit link will be there.:   index.php

 NExt step is to create edit file for edit stored data. : edit.php

+next is deleting data from the record file. : delete.php